 Preservation of Forgetting

 Preservation of Forgetting is a body of work in which I labor to let go.
-By handling objects that are already forgotten, I coerce upon myself the process of forgetting.
+To actively forget—to coerce the process of forgetting upon myself—I work with objects that are already forgotten.

 The objects in this work are found discarded, leftover, and secondhand.
-With a rudimentary version of papier-mâché, I rub every inch of the objects that are not mine with bits of Kraft paper drenched in glue.
-These items include uneaten pizza, lawn chairs, takeout containers, fake houseplants, teddy bears, jump ropes, hula hoops, yoga balls, clothes, shoes, and more.
-Once covered and hardened, the mummified objects becomes records of an unusual intimacy and are stacked into sculptural forms.
+With a rudimentary version of papier-mâché, I rub every inch of the objects, which are not necessarily mine, with ripped pieces of Kraft paper drenched in glue.
+These items include uneaten pizza, lawn chairs, takeout containers, fake houseplants, teddy bears, jump ropes, art magazines, hula hoops, yoga balls, clothes, shoes, and more.
+Once covered and dried, they appear solid and become resistant to outside change.
+These mummified objects become records of an unusual intimacy and are stacked into sculptural forms.

-By carefully handling our discards, our pollution, these sculptures grow into monuments of touch, but also altars of loss.
-By doting on the stuff people get rid of, leave behind, forget about, I ask — what do we keep?
+By carefully handling our leftovers, our discards, to soften, store, and send away unwanted memories, these sculptures grow into monuments of touch and altars of loss.
+By doting on the stuff people get rid of, leave behind, and forget about, I ask—what do we keep?
 What do we care for?
-What doesn’t go in the trash?
+What doesn’t go in the (memory) trash?
 What is forgotten about?
+What has to be forgotten about?
 And, what is not?